Gaideski/mysql-local-with-docker/README.md

-Here is the updated version of the `README.md`, with **Step 2** rewritten for use in a GitHub repository.
-Now it assumes the user is cloning your repo rather than creating files manually:

----

 # 🐳 Run MySQL + Adminer Locally with Docker

 This project lets you run a MySQL database and a simple admin interface (Adminer) on your computer with **just one command** using Docker.
 No coding required.